早稲田文学編集室

 Translated by Allison Markin Powell

 Mayuko Makita was born in Kyoto in 1980.
-In 2007, she received an Encouragement Award from the enduring Bungakukai Newcomers' Prize for her short story, Isu.
+In 2007, she received an Encouragement Award from the enduring The Bungakukai's New Writers Prize for her short story, Isu ("The Chairs").

 The story describes a protagonist in a state of ontological anxiety, engaged in dialogue with an unusual secondary character, observing themselves according to their own particular coordinates.